great-expectations/great_expectations/docs/how_to_guides/configuring_data_docs/how_to_host_and_share_data_docs_on_gcs.rst

         8. **Test that everything was configured properly by launching your App Engine app.**

-          Use the following CLI command: ``gcloud app browse``.
+          Issue the following CLI command: ``gcloud app browse``.
 If successful, the gcloud CLI will provide the URL to your app and launch it in a new browser window.
 The page displayed should be the index page of your Data Docs site.

         **Additional resources**